 It is not possible to quantify the total number of items that were personally administered by GP practices in Wales as the published figures include items which have been either personally administered or dispensed by dispensing practices.
-However as a minimum in 2019/20 1.2% of items were personally administered by practices that do not also dispense (1.1% in 2020/21).
+However as a minimum in 2019/20 1.2% of items were personally administered by practices that do not also dispense.